DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 Heat pulsed through the salt. **For a moment, neither of them spoke.**

-Auren had fought rebels before.
+Kaelen had fought rebels before.
 Had cut down the ones who whispered of Audemar, of imperfection, of flaw worship.
 But The Unfired’s presence did not feel like rebellion.

 It felt like **a correction**.
 *"Do you know what happens to things that refuse to set?"* he asked, stepping forward.